The Forum software used by PhotoPXL is the bbPress plugin for WordPress.

 Once you are looking at a particular Forum (ForumName) with its list of topics or you are reading a reply, you will notice that there is a ‘breadcrumb’ trail shown at the top of page that reflects the hierarchy of your current location.
 This is only marginally useful as a Navigation tool since if you click on the Category, you get a list of the categories but the software shows ‘No Forums’ in each… While this is technically correct (there are currently no Forums within Forums) it can be confusing.
 A more useful method of navigation is to return via the higher Forums link that takes you to the Forum’s top level.
 Yup, it’s little confusing but I got used to it after a while.

 Users may attach up to four files to each of their posts.
 The maximum size per file is 3MB.
+Most (but not all) file types may be attached.
+Non standard file types will not display.

 Flickr, YouTube & other file embeds